-Stakeholder Group Stakeholders Interest/Relation to the Project A single parent family A single retired person An elderly person (over 65 years old) Women in the family Anyone farming or investing in the land without a legal title People in poor health Households under the poverty line Households in financial difficulty Households with a member who is addicted to drugs or alcohol Specialist from the Women's Committee Deputy head of Kattakurgan on women and family issues They have a programme to integrate women, including but not limited to vulnerable categories (e.g. domestic violence, etc.), in the job market.
+Stakeholder Group Stakeholders Interest/Relation to the Project Families with disabled parents or children A widower A single parent family A single retired person An elderly person (over 65 years old) Women in the family Anyone farming or investing in the land without a legal title People in poor health Households under the poverty line Households in financial difficulty Households with a member who is addicted to drugs or alcohol Potential opportunities (employment, community development) Specialist from the Women's Committee Specialist on women issues in Bogobod makhalla. • They have a programme to integrate women, including but not limited to vulnerable categories (e.g. domestic violence, etc.), in the job market.
 They offered support to the future concessionaire to help recruit women for the project.
-Local Land Users Herders from the local communities Potentially impacted due to disturbed access to the commonly used grazing lands and existing tracks Media To be confirmed following next site visit in March 2020.
-Potential communication channels/means of the Project information disclosure Research/Educational Organisations To be confirmed following next site visit in March 2020.
-Research in the fields of water management, environment and construction, potential support with providing baseline information on these matters Graduates may potentially be interested in/suitable for employment on the Project Business operators and organisations To be confirmed following next site visit in March 2020.
-To be confirmed following next site visit in March 2020.
-Land administration authorities Pasture designation unit of khokimiyat Responsibility for land management.
+Local Land Users (involved in passage through the Project site, etc.) FarmersHerders Potentially impacted due to disturbed access to the commonly used grazing lands and existing tracks Media To be confirmed Potential communication channels/means of the Project information disclosure Research/Educational Organisations To be confirmed Research in the fields of water management, environment and construction, potential support with providing baseline information on these matters Graduates may potentially be interested in/suitable for employment on the Project Land administration authorities Pasture designation unit of khokimiyat Responsibility for land management.
 Notification and assessment of potential impacts including accidental damages to utility assets and public infrastructure around the Project construction zones.
 Civil Society Organisations (CSOs) and Non Governmental Organisations (NGOs).
 NGOs or CSOs at local or international level Potential interest in the Project regarding issues such as biodiversity or effects on vulnerable groups